fabiobeoni/adapt-animation-frame/README.md

 # Adapt Animation Frame

-**Display any HTML5-based responsive animation into your AdaptLearning course**
+**Display any HTML5-based responsive animation into your Adapt Learning course**

  <p>This component displays HTML5-based animations built with commercial animation editors like Adobe AnimateCC.</p>
  <p>The component supports any animation created with desktop or online editors exporting animations